Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Discussion

-A detailed understanding of waveform accuracy and gravitational wave detector responses is necessary for understanding physics of gravitational wave itself an astronomical and cosmological objects.
-The photon calibrator method is a modern way to obtain accurate calibration.
-To increase accuracy, KAGRA has employed new techniques: (i) 20~W CW laser to improve the signal-to-noise ratio of high-frequency responses; (ii) Independent control of upper beam and lower beam to verify the response of rotation response; and (iii) Beam position monitoring and controlling system with QPDs and pico-motors.
-These techniques gave us a better understanding of the accurate model.
-In this paper, we characterized the relative power noise and harmonic noises, and the measured results met our requirements for worldwide observation 3.
-In our observation, KAGRA exchanged the laser power standard detector with LIGO and VIRGO, which enabled us to calibrate the relative amplitude of each interferometer.
+The development of a new photon calibrator with increased maximum power output to 20W opens up possibilities for new applications and technologies.
+In previous studies, LIGO and Virgo utilized photon calibrators with laser powers of 2W and 3W, respectively.
+With the increased power, the new photon calibrator offers advantages such as improved SNR for response function measurements, monitoring of time-dependent interferometer response, and hardware injection tests.

+For response function measurements, the higher power laser allows for better characterization of the low-frequency and high-frequency regions with sufficient SNR.
+This leads to reduced uncertainties in these frequency ranges.
+Monitoring the time-dependent interferometer response involves injecting sine wave signals into the system and monitoring the resulting amplitudes.
+With the higher power photon calibrator, KAGRA can support a greater number of monitoring signals compared to previous systems, providing more comprehensive insight into the time-dependent behavior of the interferometer.
+In hardware injection tests, the photon calibrator can be used to verify the analysis pipeline by injecting simulated signals and confirming the accuracy of the extracted parameters.

-The accuracy of beam positions are not the dominant systematic error in current observation.
-However, we need to apply the cryogenic study.
-This is because that during the cooling process, position of the end test mass are moving due to the thermal expansion effect of suspension.
-The expected displacement of thermal expansion is about 5mm.
-To reduce the elastic deformation effect, we need to change the beam position in the cooling process.
-It will be demonstrated in future experiment.
+Although the accuracy of beam positions is not currently a dominant systematic error in KAGRA's observations, it becomes more relevant in cryogenic studies.
+During the cooling process, the positions of the end test masses can shift due to thermal expansion effects in the suspensions.
+The expected displacement from thermal expansion is approximately 5mm.
+To mitigate the impact of elastic deformation, it is necessary to adjust the beam positions during the cooling process.
+This aspect will be further investigated and demonstrated in future experiments.

+Regarding the systematic errors of the time-dependent interferometer model, they contribute significantly to KAGRA's overall error budget, accounting for 20\% and 20 degrees of the major sources of error.
+Even if we assume a systematic error of 3\% from the photon calibrator, its contribution to Observation 3 is not dominant.
+However, LIGO has achieved errors on the order of 1\% and 1 degree.
+To verify the response of the system, they employ two methods.
+One method involves crosschecking with a Newtonian Calibrator, which serves as an independent calibration source.
+The other method involves crosschecking with independent power standard institutes.
+Standard detectors are circulated among the standard institutes of different countries to ensure the consistency of laser powers through independent power standardization processes.